Valkyr-JS/StashReels/README.md

 ## Using Stash TV

-Click the new **TV** link in the nav bar at the top of Stash (this link can be disabled in the plugin settings if desired).
+Click the new **TV** link in the nav bar at the top of Stash (this button can be disabled in the plugin settings if desired).

 ### User interface